LiveAsynchronousVisualizedArchitecture/lava/README.md

  - Combined with live updating of nodes, this allows rapid development of a section of the program since a compile can automatically update a node and the frozen data can be run through automatically, showing the output.

 #### 4. Per node interrupt handling enables the program to continue running live, even if one node crashes.
-   Crashes are shown clearly and don't hurt workflow.
+ - Crashes are shown clearly and don't hurt workflow.
 Running threads will simply skip packets destined for the crashed node and so the overall program will have minimal disruption.

-#### 5. A visual interface for both message passing and data flow nodes reduces the complexity of understanding how a program fits together as well as giving easy and intuitive feedback on high level information such as node crashed or the amount of CPU time spent running each node.
+#### 5. A visual interface for both message passing and data flow nodes.
+ - This reduces the complexity of understanding how a program fits together as well as giving easy and intuitive feedback on high level information such as node crashed or the amount of CPU time spent running each node.